Page views in 2024 to date: 14

 The tumor infiltrates into adjacent adipose tissue.
 Metastatic carcinoma was identified in 2 of 3 lymph nodes.

-According to the World Health Organization (WHO), thymic epithelial tumors with predominant neuroendocrine differentiation are classified as Neuroendocrine carcinomas (NEC) of the thymus (WHO classification, tumors of the lung, pleura, thymus and heart.
-IARC Press, 2004: 188, PDF).
-Thymic neuroendocrine carcinomas are classified as well-differentiated NEC and poorly differentiated NEC.
+According to the World Health Organization (WHO), thymic epithelial tumors with predominant neuroendocrine differentiation are classified as neuroendocrine carcinomas (NEC) of the thymus (IARC: Pathology and Genetics of Tumours of the Lung, Pleura, Thymus and Heart, 1st Edition, 2004).
+Thymic neuroendocrine carcinomas are classified as well differentiated NEC and poorly differentiated NEC.

 Classification